lukehsiao/eyelink-latency/README.md

 through from behind the artificial eye.
 The laser cutter SVG can be found in [docs/mount.svg](docs/mount.svg).

+## Example Results

+Using an oscilloscope, you can then time the change of pixels on the display.
+Using our particular setup, we saw waveforms like the one below.

+![oscope][oscope]

 [1]: https://www.ncbi.nlm.nih.gov/pubmed/24771998
 [arduino-guide]: https://www.arduino.cc/en/guide/linux
 [debs]: http://download.sr-support.com/linuxDisplaySoftwareRelease/eyelink-display-software_1.11_x64_debs.tar.gz
 [logo]: docs/circuit.png
 [setup]: docs/setup.jpg
+[oscope]: docs/latency_oscope.png